 Know how to read your profiles!
 I would consider the profile pictured here much too short and technical, especially considering the exit altitude MSL.
 Just because one of your gps tracks looks like it would go doesn’t mean that you will make it.
 There is no substitute for experience.

 Measuring from the bottom is a great way to get a profile, and usually requires less hiking.
 It only really works when you are in line with the push direction, and measure in a straight line up to the exit.
 It is easiest if someone is standing on exit and you shoot them, you can get a great profile this way.

 The app is great for capturing measurements made in the dark, the laser works great in the dark, but the screen is not backlit so measurements are hard to read.
 The app provides a great interface.

 All of this stuff can be done with the laser, a pencil, and some graph paper.
+It can take hours to check out a new location.
 BASEline just makes it way faster, so you can do it in a couple seconds while standing on exit.
-The app is still in development, and may occasionally crash.
-You can always screenshot your profile with the numbers so it is saved on your phone.
-We want feedback on how it is working and how to make it better, so let me know if it crashes, etc.
+The app is in development.
+So let us know if it isn't working right.

 Thanks for joining us on this project, see you out there.

 Hartman & the SQRL Team